matbryan52/microscopy-images-qem-practical/exercise/exercise.md

 6. Based on the new stack, **update** your drift correction function with the new images
   - The centre points of each image in the stack are at `image.metadata.corrected_centre`
   - The correction value applied for each image is at `image.metadata.correction`.

+### Extensions

+#### Kalman Filter

+A Kalman filter is a statistical technique to estimate both the tendency and noise in a time-series of measurements.
+It is often used in motion tracking and prediction tools, for example in GPS software.
+Try to implement a Kalman filter to smooth and better-predict the drift of the sample.

+#### GPU Implementation

+Look into the `cupy` Python library and see if you can write the Python code to do drift estimation using the GPU.

 ## Simulator examples